ELIXIR: Learning from User Feedback on Explanations to Improve Recommender Models: User Study for Data Collection

 In the last phase of the longitudinal user study, the collected feedback is incorporated into the \elixir framework to produce improved recommendations for every user. {\em Item-level feedback} is cast into additional interaction edges for the original graph recommender; {\em pair-level feedback} is incorporated using the procedure described in Sec.~\ref{sec:framework}.
 In addition, we experimented with {\em combined feedback} incorporating both item-level and pair-level.
 These are the three top-level configurations in our experimental evaluation.

 For incorporating pair-level feedback, there are two possibilities of using either $exp$ or $rand$, altogether resulting in five variations of the recommender model.
-These models were each made to produce $30$ recommendations, leading to $180$ items to be rated by each user.
+These models were each made to produce $30$ recommendations, leading to $180$ items to be rated by each user (five pair-level and one item-level strategy, thus a total of 6 strategies $\times \; 30 = 180$).
 However, there were overlaps in the $rec$ sets across configurations.
 At the end, a total of $\simeq 1,800$ ratings were collected from $25$ users in each domain ($\simeq 72$ per user).
 This phase took two hours per user, on average, and was completed in a single session at the end of the third week.